 A Rainy Morning in Cambridge

-Cambridge is that it is a town of cyclists and a good part of its centre has restricted access for cars.
+Cambridge is a town of cyclists and a good part of its centre has restricted access for cars.
 This makes exploring the town pleasant, no matter what the weather.

 Even though, the Heavens had opened and the cobblestone paths were gleaming in the rain, the town was very busy and active.
 The crowd had taken to the streets, and a huge amount of people were out and about shopping.
 And who could possibly blame them?
 There are so many unique shops up those narrow winding streets.